The 60 Most Beautiful Words in the English Language—And How to Use Them

 Whether you're referring to your own personal revival in life or the transitional period between the 14th and 17th centuries, the word renaissance will roll off the tongue and fulfill all of your aesthetically pleasing linguistic needs.

-These larger than life trees can be found throughout California, particularly in their namesake national park in the southern Sierra Nevada Mountains.
-Having a hard time differentiating between a sequoia and a redwood (or the Sequoia National Park and the Redwood National and State Parks)?
-Here’s an easy way to differentiate: if you’re on the coast, then you’re probably looking up at a redwood; if you’re inland, then you’ve definitely found yourself in the presence of a sequoia.
+Here's an easy way to differentiate: If you're on the coast, then you're probably looking up at a redwood; if you're inland, then you've definitely found yourself in the presence of a sequoia.

-There isn’t a better word to describe a soothing melody to get your child to sleep.
-But this word isn’t reserved for babies—it can also be used as a verb meaning to quiet with or as with a lullaby.
+There isn't a better word to describe a soothing melody to get your child to sleep.
+But this word isn't reserved for babies—it can also be used as a verb meaning "to quiet with."

 The beginning of the end.
 Youth is wasted on the young.
-These are both examples of paradox, or a statement that seemingly contradicts itself.
+These are both examples of a paradox or a statement that seemingly contradicts itself.

 This beautiful word seems to sparkle—and that's fitting, since pristine means "fresh and clean or as if new."

 Here's a clever new way to describe the bubbly can-do person around your office.
 Instead of merely calling them fun to be around, you could take things up a notch and say they have an effervescent personality.
 That simply means they have an appealingly lively quality.

 Do you dream of owning a mansion in Beverly Hills with a Maserati in the driveway and regular shopping trips on Rodeo Drive?
 Then you might be pining for a life of opulence.
 Keep on grinding!

 This light and airy word might remind you of celestial bodies.
 Ethereal can refer to the upper regions of space as well as anything that is heavenly and unworldly seeming.